Reliable Crowns & Bridges

 What Is the Procedure for Having a New Crown or Bridge?

-The procedure will usually require two appointments at either Swansea Dental Practice or Advance Family Dental.
+The procedure will usually require two appointments at Swansea Dental Practice.
 Your dentist will need to prepare the teeth due to be crowned through carefully shaping them before taking an impression of your mouth.
 This is sent to a dental laboratory so your crown or bridge can be fabricated to our exact prescription.
 A temporary crown or bridge is made and placed so that the prepared teeth look normal while the laboratory fabricates the final crown or bridge.
 Once it is ready you can return to our practice to have your new restoration fitted and adjusted if necessary.
 The final step is to cement it in position.